janklab/janklab-gh-pages/docs/index.md

 ## License

-All the Janklab libraries are licensed under the business-friendly Apache or BSD 2-Clause licenses.
-It's fine to use Janklab in commercial or proprietary software.
+All the Janklab libraries are licensed under the business-friendly Apache or BSD 3-Clause licenses.
+It's fine to use Janklab in commercial or proprietary software, and they play well with other Matlab open source projects and File Exchange submissions.

 (Except for ExportMlx, which uses a special MathWorks-specific BSD License variant.
 See its web page for details.)